BUA-VIVO/projektdokumentation/docs/ontologien.md

 To achieve this, e created an upper ontology with common, more abstract classes and an ontology for each member, containing instantiations of common classes retaining local names and idiosyncrasies.
 ![Fig 1: Alliance member subsumption hierarchy](images/subsumption_hierarchy_model_extensions_only.png)
-*Fig 1: Alliance member subsumption hierarchy*
+*Fig 1: Alliance member subsumption hierarchy*.

+:material-page-next: